moosessander-collab/azure-learn-labs/Moodul1/Network security/lab-notes/Network access configuration notes.md

 Output: [nsgrule.png](../screenshots/nsgrule.PNG)

-Then I wanted to verify the configuration by using the same command I used u
+Then I wanted to verify the configuration by using the same command I used in Task 2: [Command: NSG rule list](#command-nsg-rule-list)